-- Provide the transcript from the UE Website to the Office of Risk Management.
-Your grade must show on the document.
+- Provide the course completion certificate from the UE Website to the Office of Risk Management.
+(Required in order to process MVR.)

 - Submit a Driver Information Form to Risk Management.
 Electronic signatures are NOT accepted.

 The instructions for accessing the online UE Student Driver Safety Course can be found here.
 Please pay attention to steps 13 & 14 in order to print the correct course transcript.